josephadeabah/josephadeabah/README.md

 ![Example screenshot](https://pbs.twimg.com/profile_banners/2289852416/1574342990/1080x360)

 # Project Names and Live Demos
 > Keep an eye on the project I'm working on collaboratively.
-Shall be listing some here with live demos
+Shall be listing some here with live demos.
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->
+> But for now...enjoy this Live demo that shows nothing haha!! [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)